 The Alliance sub-contracts with Vision Services Plan (VSP) to provide vision services to Alliance members.
-Members under the age of 21 or who are residing in a skilled or intermediate nursing facility are eligible for both refractive eye exams and eyeglasses.
-Members 21 years of age and older who are not residing in a skilled or intermediate nursing facility are eligible only for refractive eye exams.
-Lenses and frames are not a benefit for these members.
-For refraction services or eyeglasses, members must go to a VSP Medi-Cal participating provider.
+An eye exam and glasses are covered every 2 years.
+Members must go to a VSP Medi-Cal participating provider.
 Participating providers can be found in the VSP Provider Directory.